ordina-jworks/ordina-jworks.github.io/_posts/2017-01-12-Node-with-TypeScript.md

     {% endhighlight %}

-Every worker has an instance of the MessageHanler, it in its turn has an event emitter on which events from the messages are broadcast.
+Every worker has an instance of the MessageHandler, it in its turn has an event emitter on which events from the messages are broadcast.
 The actual worker implementations register themselves on the emitter to receive said events.
 In a future version the message handling should be split up, because now a single file (with an instance on each Node instance) handles both master and slave messages.